Ticket types for Endpoint Detection and Response (EDR)

 Suspicious Usage of a LOLBin

-Coro EDR detected a Living Off The Land Binary (LOLBin) on one or more devices.
-LOLBins are legitimate system tools that are often exploited to discreetly download/execute malicious activities and avoid detection by mimicking normal system processes.
-Tickets remain in an open state for admin user review and close automatically after a period of 48 hours.
+Coro detects Living Off The Land Binaries (LOLBins) on devices.
+Attackers exploit these legitimate system tools to download or execute malicious activity while mimicking normal system processes.
+Coro keeps tickets open for admin user review and automatically closes them after 48 hours.

 Action | Outcomes |